yxtay/yxtay.github.io/_posts/2020-06-09-setting-jekyll-themes-on-github-pages.md

 need to be merged into the user repo manually by the user.
 This gets complicated really quickly, especially if you have made customisation to the theme files.
-Another issue is that the user Jekyll project may be polluted by many theme files and clean up is required.
-However, this can only be done only when the user is familiar with Jekyll theme authoring.
+Another issue is that the user Jekyll project may be polluted by many theme files that is not required and clean up is needed.
+However, this can only be done only when the user is somewhat familiar with Jekyll theme authoring.

-While exploring theme configuration, I was actually attracted to author my own theme to get my unique look and feel.
+While exploring theme configuration, I was initially attracted to author my own theme to get my unique look and feel.
 However, as I went deeper into the rabbit hole, I discovered that it gets very complicated really quickly.